sembahen/EXPT_HeatingElectrication_and_ClimateChange/README.md

 <h3 align="center">Model for "The Dual Impacts of Heating Electrification (Heat Pumps) and Climate Change on Seasonal Peaking and Reliability of the ERCOT grid"</h3>

   <p align="center">
-    This model assesses the net effects of simultaneous widespread adoption of heat pumps alongside the effects of climate change.
+    This experiment assesses the net effects of simultaneous widespread adoption of heat pumps alongside the effects of climate change.
     </p>

 </div>

 <!-- ABOUT THE PROJECT -->
-##
+## About The Project

-This technical analysis aims to:
+The technical analysis aimed to:

 ## 1) Understanding Long-Term Patterns:
    We aim to analyze patterns in peak load, total load, loss of load, and the seasonality of these phenomena,driven by widespread heat pump adoption of Heat Pumps alongside climate change.

-## 3) Extensive Scenario Analysis:
+## 3) Use Extensive Scenario Analysis:
   Explore a wide range of future scenarios, including variations in climate and technology pathways, to capture the uncertainty associated with these long-term changes.
 In total, 2560 simulation years.

 ## 4) Use a validated open source DC OPF model(reproducibility)